August 25, 2022

 Taxes and other regulations vary dramatically between states, which makes things tricky for expanding businesses.
 Failing to meet any single requirement could lead to significant penalties for non-compliance.

-Firstbase Agent’s new Payroll Tax Registration feature can automatically register your company and set up the right payroll accounts in new states.
-We’ll make sure you stay in compliance with state regulations so that you can focus on recruiting talent and growing your business.
+Our new Payroll Tax Registration feature can register your company and make sure you set up the right payroll accounts in new states.
+We’ll help you stay in compliance with state regulations so that you can focus on recruiting talent and growing your business.

 Annual reports